saberkid/VirusDetectionWebsite/README.md

 file as a list of hashes (MD5 or Sha256) and generates a simple report using information provided by querying VirusTotal's public API for the scan report of the hashes.

-The project is developed based on [Djiango](https://www.djangoproject.com/)'s framework.
+The project is developed based on [Django](https://www.djangoproject.com/) framework.
 ## Features
 * Users' query results are cached (into main memory by default) to facilitate frequent query.
-* Users can also be notified by emails when the query is done. (see Issues for setup instructions)
+* Users can also be notified by emails when the query is done.
+(Refer to `Issues`)
 ## Denpendencies
 * python==3.x (Let's move on to python 3 if you still use python 2)
 * django==2.1.7